volusion/element/content/references/cart-events.md

 }
 ```

-Subscriptions using these topics should be referenced as properties of `this.props.events.cart`, not as strings.
-This is because these topic names are provided by Element SDK and could be subject to change.
+Subscriptions using these topics should be referenced as properties of `this.props.events.cart`, not as strings, because these topic names are provided by Element SDK and could change.
 By using the property values from `this.props.events.cart`, you are guaranteed to have a valid topic name.
 Using the string is not as safe.

 For example, use `this.props.events.cart.addToCart`, not `"cart.addToCart"`.